Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Mostly Cs: Surgery“Injuries this severe and slow-to-heal are usually the result of broken bones, torn ligaments or a re-injury,” Dr. Zoys says.
 “An orthopedic surgeon can figure out what’s really going on and determine the next steps—for therapy, surgery and beyond.”

 Still unsure of the next steps for healing your injury?
 Our experts can help.
-To set up an appointment at Baylor Medical Center at Garland, call 1.800.4BAYLOR.
+To set up an appointment at Baylor Scott & White Medical Center – Garland, call 1.800.4BAYLOR.